PDrifting/CBookDraft/book.markdown

 [jump to index](#index)

-Chapter 1: A Tutorial Introduction (edited)
+Chapter 1: A Tutorial Introduction
-Part 1: Data Types (edited)
+Part 1: Data Types
-Avatar
-PDrifting 09-Apr-21 12:00 AM

 These refer to specific ways that C stores data.
 Data has a specific storage size or memory footprint that it consumes.
 The type associated with data determines how it be stored and interpreted in memory.
 C Data Types are broken up into 4 types.
-However, we are not going to discuss Enumerated Types in any other context than -- avoid using them. (edited)
+However, we are not going to discuss Enumerated Types in any other context than -- avoid using them.

 Basic Types

-These are the general arithmetic types that are broken down into integer and floating point. (edited) Avatar
+These are the general arithmetic types that are broken down into integer and floating point. (edited)
-PDrifting 09-Apr-21 12:16 AM

 Integer Types

 Keyword             Storage Size                       Value Range